Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: Successes of Transfer Learning in Robotics

 \subsection{Task Transfer}

 Transferring of robot walking from one domain to the other can be considered more than just domain transfer, as walking itself can be different for different environments.
-Thus, a walking policy learned for one terrain might be effective for walking on a completely different kind of terrain.
-Moreover, walking is not an isolated instance: If the robot can learn to throw accurately at one target, a modulation of the throwing task to aim at a different target can in fact be considered at the least a different instance of the same task, if not a a different task overall.
-Such transfers from one (or several) task instances to a new one have been utilized in robotics before, and it was often referred to as generalization.
+For instance, a pacing gait learned to walk on smooth ground might not be stable enough for walking on mountainous terrains.
+Thus, walking on mountainous terrains can be seen as a novel task, which may benefit from transferring previously-learned gaits adapted to other terrains.
+Moreover, walking is not an isolated instance: If the robot can learn to throw accurately at one target, a modulation of the throwing task to aim at a different target can in fact be considered at the least a different instance of the same task, if not a different task overall.

+Such transfers from one (or several) task instances to a new one have been utilized in robotics before, and were often referred to as generalization.
 In this sense, for example, fast learning from a small set of demonstrations was applied with nonlinear autonomous dynamical system (DS), which have the ability to generalize motions to unseen contexts~\citep{Khansari2011}.
 Similarly, a set of dynamical systems in the form of dynamic movement primitives was used to generalize to transfer knowledge from known situations to unknown in positions~\citep{Ude2010} and in torques~\citep{Denisa2016}, probabilistic movement primitives (ProMPs) encode complete families of motions~\citep{Paraschos2013}, TP-GMMs adapt to changes of predefined local frames~\citep{Calinon2018}, and Mixture Density Networks adapt a learned motion primitive to new targets specified in a different space~\citep{Zhou2020}\footnote{Note that demonstrations and reproductions performed with the same robot avoid the need for robot transfer.
 This includes demonstrations acquired via kinesthetic teaching or teleoperation.}.
 Generalization was even termed inter-task transfer learning~\citep{FERNANDEZ2010}.
-Thus, in a broad sense of Definition \ref{def:TL_robotics}, such approaches already propose solutions for $\lbrace \robot, \domain, \sourcetask \rbrace \to \lbrace \robot, \domain, \targettask \rbrace$, although they were not called transfer learning.
-Complete skill models were learned from a set of executions also with DNNs~\citep{Loncarevic2022}.
-The adaptation of the skill model for a new environment is commonly referred to as transfer learning.